Coming Soon

 Harper | 9780063448087 | Published January 13, 2026

-Simone “Sam” Vetiver is a mid-career novelist facing a deadline for a new book on which she’s totally blocked.
+Simone “Sam” Vetiver is a mid-career novelist finishing a lukewarm publicity tour while facing a deadline for a new book on which she’s totally blocked.
 Recently divorced, Sam is worrying where her life is going when she receives glowing fan mail from stratospherically successful author William Corwyn, renowned for his female-centric novels.
 When William and Sam meet and his literary sympathy is as intense as their chemistry, both writers think they’ve found The One.
 But as in their own novels, things between Sam and William are not what they seem.
 William has multiple stalkers, including a scarily persistent one named The Rabbit.
-He lives on a remote Maine island, where his writer life resembles The Shining.
-And when writers turn up dead, including from The Darlings support group William runs, Sam has to ask: Is it The Rabbit --- William’s #1 Stalker?
+When writers turn up dead, including from The Darlings support group William runs, Sam has to ask: Is it The Rabbit --- William’s #1 Stalker?
 Another woman scorned?
 Can William be everything he seems?

 Random House | 9781400060276 | Published January 13, 2026

-At midcentury, everyone knew Bennett Cerf: witty, beloved, middle-aged panelist on "What’s My Line?" whom TV brought into America’s homes each week.
-They didn’t know the handsome, driven, paradoxical young man of the 1920s who’d vowed to become a great publisher, and a decade later, was.
+At midcentury, everyone knew Bennett Cerf: the witty, beloved, middle-aged panelist on “What’s My Line?” whom TV brought into America’s homes each week.
+But they didn’t know that the handsome, driven, paradoxical young man of the 1920s had vowed to become a great publisher and, a decade later, was.
 By then, he’d signed Eugene O’Neill, Gertrude Stein and William Faulkner, and had fought the landmark censorship case that gave Americans the freedom to read James Joyce’s ULYSSES.
-Using interviews with more than 200 individuals; deeply researched archival material; and letters from private collections not previously available, this book recalls Bennett Cerf to vibrant life, bringing booklovers into his world and time, finally giving a true American original his due.
+Using interviews with more than 200 individuals, deeply researched archival material, and letters from private collections not previously available, NOTHING RANDOM brings Bennett Cerf to vibrant life, drawing book lovers into his world, finally laying open the page on a quintessential American original.

 The Dial Press | 9780593733318 | Published January 13, 2026